ghc/ghc/docs/users_guide/debug-info.rst

 and its dependent libraries.

-Stack trace functionality is exposed for use by Haskell programs in the :base-ref:`GHC.ExecutionStack <GHC-ExecutionStack.html>` module.
+Stack trace functionality is exposed for use by Haskell programs in the :base-ref:`GHC.ExecutionStack.` module.
 See the Haddock documentation in this module for details regarding usage.

 Requesting a stack trace with ``SIGUSR2``